 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more)!
 Read my full disclosure policy

 - Eggplant: I prefer to use the smaller, firmer eggplants like Italian or Japanese eggplants.
-I have even use the long thin Chinese eggplants.
-But you can totally use the larger and less expensive larger eggplants.
+I have even used the long thin Chinese eggplants.
+But you can totally use the larger and less expensive globe eggplants.

 - Extra virgin olive oil: I use olive oil in everything.
+Yes, you can roast vegetables and fry with extra virgin olive oil.
 You want to use olive oil for its flavor so feel free to use a vibrant or peppery olive oil.

 - Onion: Caramelized onions are mixed in with the eggplant and also used to garnish on top.
 You can use white, brown or sweet onions.